• Skip to primary navigation

 • Easy to make – a super simple recipe that requires just a bit of chopping and then time for the vegetables in the oven!

-This vegan pasta salad requires fresh vegetables and pantry staples.
+This roasted vegetable pasta salad requires fresh vegetables and pantry staples.
 The main ingredients you will need are:

 • Pasta – I use fusilli, but other types such as penne would also work well.
 Use a gluten free option if required.